 You’ve decided that going professional is the right decision, but now what?
 You do a Google search for audiovisual contractors in your area, and the results for audiovisual installation companies are overwhelming.
-How do you begin to narrow them down to find a team that’s truly right for you and your needs?
+How do you begin to narrow them down to find a design-build AV company that’s truly right for you and your needs?

 Here are a few guidelines and things to look for to make this process as simple and straightforward as possible:

 Determine What Your Needs Are Going to Be

 What form is your AV integration going to take?
 What best suits the needs of your organization?
 Is this something that is going to be long-term, or are you just hiring an AV company for a single event?
 Once you know what services you’re looking for, you’ll be able to improve your searches for a design-build AV company with the expertise in that area

 Imagine you’re looking to rent a new apartment.
 You absolutely need an apartment with two bedrooms.
 You’d like to have your laundry on the second floor, but it wouldn’t be an absolute deal-breaker if the condo you loved in every other way didn’t have that one feature.

 In the same way, before you begin hunting for a company, it’s essential to have a list of things you must have and things you only want.
 With the right company, you might just be able to have both.

 It’s a good idea to look for a company that has expertise across the board.
 You never know when plans might change, and you might need an additional service from your design-build AV company.
 You want to hire audiovisual contractors prepared for anything.
 However, if you have any specific needs, it might be worth looking at companies that are known for that area — or at least have experience with it.

 Know Your Price Range